Documentation

 Tseitin CNF encoding of Boolean circuits #

-This file formalises the Tseitin transformation, which encodes a Boolean circuit c : Circuit X as an equisatisfiable CNF over the extended variable set X ⊕ Circuit X. Each sub-circuit becomes an auxiliary variable, and the CNF clauses encode aux(g) ↔ <gate operation on aux variables of children>.
+This file formalizes the Tseitin transformation, which encodes a Boolean circuit c : Circuit X as an equisatisfiable CNF over the extended variable set X ⊕ Circuit X. Each sub-circuit becomes an auxiliary variable, and the CNF clauses encode aux(g) ↔ <gate operation on aux variables of children>.

 The transformation is purely structural and produces a CNF whose size is linear in the size of the circuit.
 It is the standard pre-processing step used before feeding a Boolean formula to a SAT solver or a knowledge compiler (c2d, d4, DSHARP); see Section V-D step 3 of Sen, Maniu & Senellart, ProvSQL: A General System for Keeping Track of the Provenance and Probability of Data.